dallonf/causelang/README.md

 ## What can it do so far?

 Not much.
-Here's a sample program, though:
+Here's a sample program that works in the JavaScript prototype, though:

 ```
 fn main() {